Heirlooms for the Future

 #1.
 Magnificent belt buckle, 3-1/8 in. high x 4 in. wide, with black onyx stone. $600 ($300 tax deductible donation).

-Heavyweight, superbly designed sterling silver with natural stones or shells, signed and stamped with the maker's mark by Orville Tsinnie, Dine' (Navajo) artist from Shiprock, New Mexico.
+Heavyweight, superbly designed and crafted sterling silver with natural stones or shells, signed and stamped with the maker's mark by Orville Tsinnie, Dine' (Navajo) artist from Shiprock, New Mexico.

 Classic and timeless traditional jewelry for men and women.